shdrn2402/shdrn2402/README.md

-## Hi there 👋

-I am Shadrin Andrey
+## Hi there 👋 I am Shadrin Andrey.

-- Python programmer and aspiring data analyst.
+Python programmer and aspiring data analyst.
 I'm deeply passionate about data and have a strong affinity for Python.
 I enjoy looking for patterns, building and testing hypotheses.

 - Proficient in Python and data analysis tools such as Pandas, NumPy, Matplotlib, Seaborn, and Dash;
 - Advanced knowledge of SQL (PostgreSQL): writing complex queries and manipulating data;